algolia/algoliasearch-client-javascript/README.md

 You can also update the ```example/instantsearch.html``` file with your ```ApplicationID```, ```API-Key``` and ```index name``` to test an instant-search example.

 General Principle
 -------------

 All API calls will return the result in a callback that takes two arguments:

- 1. **sucess**: a boolean that is set to false when an error was found.
+ 1. **success**: a boolean that is set to false when an error was found.
  2. **content**: the object containing the answer (if an error was found, you can retrieve the error message in `content.message`)

 Search
 -------------

-To perform a search, you just need to initialize the index and perform a call to the search function.<br/>
+To perform a search, you just need to initialize the index and perform a call to the search function.

 You can use the following optional arguments:

 ### Query parameters